kevin-leptons/trop_graph/doc/directed_graph.md

      * data / any - corresponds data of vertex
      * and other attributes which is assigns by other agents
 * Exception
-    * NotExistedError - Vertex does not exists
+    * NotFound - Vertex does not exists

 ## neighbours(vertex)